tdnguyen0403/confluence-jira-task-sync/README.md

 - `docker-compose.yml`: Defines the services for production deployment test - build & run the container in developer machine
 - `docker-compose.prod.yml`: Defines the services for production deployment - run the container.
 - `docker-compose.override.yml`: Extends the production setup for local development.
-- `pyproject.toml`: Python dependencies managed by Poetry.
+- `pyproject.toml`: Python dependencies managed by uv.
 - `README.md`: This documentation file.
 - `ARCHITECTURE.md`: Explain the architecture desgin of the application.
 - `DEPLOYMENT.me`: step by step guide for deployment as Dockers container